 I’m, a Greensboro, NC born, D(M)V area based queer Black femme-presenting, busyish, transit-adjacent possibility model for Black folks who are at least queer-affirming if not queer themselves to make their own clothing, home decor and other art and crafty things to reclaim ancestral knowledge and power and nurture the planet.

 I mostly crochet, but I also embroider, sew, weave, surface print/graphic design, and demand that spaces and places of all kind are pro-Black, economically just and work with, not against, our natural resources.
 I also teach crochet and mentor budding Black queer designers and change makers.
-Here you'll find my craft work, but if you're interested in my urbanist newsletter and advocacy, that's right over at The Black Urbanist.
+Here you'll find my craft work, but if you're interested in my urbanist newsletter and advocacy, that's purchase some items from our The Black Urbanist collection.

 Local.
 Inclusive.
 Sustainable.